netresearch/dhl-module-rates-express/doc/src/setupDoc.rst

 .. sectnum::

 ======================================================================
-TODO MODULE-NAME extension for Magento® 2: Setup guide
+DHL Express Rates extension for Magento® 2: Setup guide
 ======================================================================

-This document covers the **installation, setup, and configuration** of the TODO MODULE-NAME extension.
+This document covers the **installation, setup, and configuration** of the DHL Express Rates extension.

 .. raw:: pdf